-- Logo – the core identifier of an organization.
-It is a tool to build an identity for an organization that helps communicate and represent a brand.
+- Logo – the core identifier of an organization and serves as the foundation for the entire narrative on which the brand is built.
 It is the most consistent component in an organization’s communications.

 - Configuration – a graphic representation that includes logo elements and unit identifier(s) arranged in a specific manner to show hierarchy, purpose or priority.

 - Promo Mark – a graphic created for efforts that relate to a unit or division’s mission, program or event.
 These marks provide the ability to be unique, fun, and/or temporary yet cohesive with the overall UGA brand.
 They should not appear to look like an alteration of the brand logo and must always be used in conjunction with the brand logo.

 Displayed below are the primary logos of the University of Georgia.
 Usage of any other academic or athletic logos of the university that are not included below are also subject to the university policies, style guides and procedures outlined on this site.